Ming-Lian/Memo/ChIP-seq-pipeline.md

 > - -p P value cutoff
 > - -f File format
 > - -B Output a file in BEDGRAPH format to visualize the peak profiles in a genome browser.
 There will be one file for the treatment, and one for the control.
+> - -n Experiment name, which will be used to generate output file names.

 MACS2 参数的探究可以参考： https://github.com/crazyhottommy/ChIP-seq-analysis/blob/master/part1_peak_calling.md